bclougherty/glaze/README.md

 		index.html
 ```

-Glaze will always try to load its default layout from "layouts/default.html"
+Glaze will always try to load any layout files from "layouts/*.html"
 under the given view root.
+The layout should be inside a {{define "layout"}}...{{end}} block.

 controllers/public.go: